ihbobul/ihbobul/README.md

 ## 🎓 Education & Learning

-🎓 BSc in Software Engineering – Tallinn University of Technology
+🎓 BSc in Cybersecurity Engineering – Tallinn University of Technology
-🎓 BSc (in progress) – Kyiv Polytechnic Institute
+🎓 BSc in Software Engineering (in progress) – Kyiv Polytechnic Institute
 🎓 Graduate of Rust Bootcamp by the Ukrainian Rust Community

 ## 📫 Let's Connect